blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 ## Design Considerations

+The design also aimes to maximise:
+- Consistent Interpretation of Rights Request accorss different Systems
+- Automatisation of Rights Request Processing
+- Confidentialty of data
-The goal of the desing of the format, is to enable Rights Request interoperability, while allowing the use of different protocols and tools for:
+- Compatibility with the use of different protocols and tools for:
     - user identity management and authentication,
     - encryption.

 ## Terminology